fb55/htmlparser2/README.md

 The test may be found in `tests/bench.js`.

 ##How is this different from [node-htmlparser](https://github.com/tautologistics/node-htmlparser)?
 This is a fork of the project above.
-The main difference is that this is just intended to be used with node (it runs on other platforms using [browserify](https://github.com/substack/node-browserify)).
+The main difference is that this is intended to be used only with node (it runs on other platforms using [browserify](https://github.com/substack/node-browserify)).
 Besides, the code is much better structured, has less duplications and is remarkably faster than the original.

-The parser now provides a callback interface close to [sax.js](https://github.com/isaacs/sax-js) (originally intended for [readabilitySAX](https://github.com/fb55/readabilitysax)).
+The parser now provides a callback interface close to [sax.js](https://github.com/isaacs/sax-js) (originally targeted at [readabilitySAX](https://github.com/fb55/readabilitysax)).
 I also fixed a couple of bugs & included some pull requests for the original project (eg. [RDF feed support](https://github.com/tautologistics/node-htmlparser/pull/35)).

 The support for location data and verbose output was removed a couple of versions ago.
 It's still available in the [verbose branch](https://github.com/FB55/node-htmlparser/tree/verbose).